tutorcruncher/timecruncher/site/careers.md

 Want an internship in a rapidly growing software startup?

-TutorCruncher is recruiting team members to help with the programming and coding.
+TimeCruncher is recruiting team members to help with the programming and coding.

 Job requirements: